QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 A 24-hour cluster occupancy histogram was prepared for each of the 12 days (see middle image in slide) and these cluster occupancy histograms were in turn hierarchically clustered.
 The resulting dendrogram (bottom right image in the slide) clearly shows that the soundscapes of consecutive days at the *same* site are *more similar* than those at *different* sites.
 The dendrogram also separates the two locations.
 To sum up, the use of acoustic indices enables the calculation of *acoustic signatures* that characterise the soundscapes at different locations.

+---

-## Two acoustic disciplines: Bio-acoustics and Eco-acoustics
+## Slide 23: Two acoustic disciplines: Bio-acoustics and Eco-acoustics

 {% include figure.html src="Slides/Slide27.png" caption="Slide 23." %}